ciencia/mediawiki-extensions-MigrateMyLinks/README.md

 to another host

-When a page contains external links pointing to a defined host, it rewrites them (only when viewing the page, not when reading) so they point to the current URL of the wiki instead.
+When a page contains external links pointing to a defined host, it rewrites them (only when viewing the page, not when editing) so they point to the current URL of the wiki instead.

 This is useful when people post external links pointing to the own wiki on